TeamNewPipe/NewPipe/.github/CONTRIBUTING.md

 ## Bug Fixing
 * If you want to help NewPipe to become free of bugs (this is our utopic goal for NewPipe), you can send us an email to
-<a href="mailto:tnp@newpipe.schabi.org">tnp@newpipe.schabi.org</a> to let me know that you intend to help.
+<a href="mailto:tnp@newpipe.schabi.org">tnp@newpipe.schabi.org</a> to let us know that you intend to help.
 We'll send you further instructions.
 You may, on request,
 register at our [Sentry](https://sentry.schabi.org) instance (see section "Crash reporting" for more information).

 ## Translation